element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `group_unread_count_by_room` (boolean): When a push notification is received, an unread count is also sent.
 This number can either be calculated as the number of unread messages for the user, or the number of *rooms* the user has unread messages in.
 If true, push clients will see the number of rooms with unread messages in them.
 Set to false to instead send the number of unread messages.
 Defaults to `true`.

-* `jitter_delay` (string): Delays push notifications by a random amount up to the given duration.
+* `jitter_delay` (duration): Delays push notifications by a random amount up to the given duration.
 Useful for mitigating timing attacks.
 Optional.

   _Added in Synapse 1.84.0._